Casey Burns

-Casey Burns (born 1975) is an American-born graphic illustrator, screen printer, rock poster artist, musician, and advertising art director.
+Casey Burns is an American-born graphic illustrator, screen printer, rock poster artist, musician, and advertising art director.
 He was a founding member of The Nein, a member of LD Beghtol's LD&CO and was at one time a member of The Rosebuds.

 Early life

 Burns was born in Hendersonville, North Carolina.
 In grammar school, he started replicating the logos of his favorite bands, including Van Halen and the Dead Kennedys.
 While he was in high school, he self-published zines and mini-comics.

-He was a Morehead Scholar at the University of North Carolina where he received a degree in journalism in 1998.
+He was a Morehead Scholar at the University of North Carolina where he received a degree in journalism.
 While a student at UNC, he became involved with the local music scene as both a musician and poster artist.
-In 1996, he was a bartender at the music venue Cat's Cradle.

 Career

-Graphic Design
+Graphic design

 After he graduated from college, Burns became a full-time art director/graphic designer for Cat's Cradle in Chapel Hill, North Carolina.
 He designed advertisements, flyers, tickets, and the club's first website.
 He also screen printed posters for concerts for Joan Baez, Bettie Serveert, The Breeders, Richard Buckner, Built to Spill, Crooked Fingers, Dashboard Confessional, Gang of Four, Southern Culture on the Skids, Tift Merritt, Mogwai, Super Furry Animals, and Lucinda Williams.
 He worked for Cat's Cradle for ten years, through 2006.

 His work was noticed by Paul Grushkin, who assembled the coffee table book The Art of Modern Rock which was published in 2004.
-This book and several others included Burns' work, bringing Burns to the attention of ad agencies.
+This book and several others included Burns's work, bringing Burns to the attention of ad agencies.
 He did design projects for Nike, Deschutes Brewery, and Sonic Youth.

 In 2012, Casey designed the artwork for the remastered edition of White Trash Heroes by Archers of Loaf.
-In 2021, he created the design for the launch of Patti Smith on Substack.
+In 2021, he created the design for the launch of Patti Smith's online newsletter.
 Other clients include DC Comics, Doc Martens, Epic Records, Joan Jett, Marvel Comics, Merge Records, The New York Times, Simon & Schuster, and Van's Warped Tour.